CELPIP Speaking Score Chart

 Four moves with the highest score-per-hour return on practice time.

-Drop memorized templates.
-Evaluators recognize scripts immediately, which tanks task fulfillment.
+- Drop memorized templates.
+Evaluators recognize scripts immediately and they tank task fulfillment.
 Practice patterns instead — opening phrases, transitions, closers — not full responses.

-Match tone to the task.
-Friendly and casual for Tasks 1 and 8 (advice and unusual situations).
+- Match tone to the task.
+Friendly and casual for Tasks 1 and 8 (advice, unusual situation).
 Professional and diplomatic for Tasks 6 and 7 (workplace conflict, opinion).
 Wrong register costs CLB levels.

 For task-by-task strategy and Canadian conversation patterns, see our CELPIP Speaking tips guide.
 If writing is also on your list, the CELPIP Writing tips guide covers the section that runs immediately before speaking on test day.